 Sena SMH10R Cons:

-If there has to be any negative statements about this great system it comes form the fact that as compared to the full size model (SMH10) the SMH10R has a reduced battery life overall in both talk time and standby.
+If there have to be any negative statements about this great system it comes from the fact that as compared to the full-size model (SMH10) the SMH10R has a reduced battery life overall in both talk time and standby.

 Also, the sticky installation is plagued by the same curse of all sticky installs on motorcycle helmets in that the glue does break down quickly due to the exposure to heat, cold, water, and UV radiation from sunlight.